elixir-bridge/elixir-bridge.github.io/installfest/index.markdown

 * **GitHub.** (optional)
 * **Heroku.** An application server, which hosts your application during development.
 This allows you to get your application online and interact with it from any browser, instead of just on your local machine.
 * **Atom.** To write programs in Elixir, you need a text editor to create, edit and save Elixir files.
-* To write programs in Elixir, you need a text editor to create, edit and save Elixir files.

 You will also create an account on Heroku, an application hosting platform.

 If you already have an account on Heroku, make sure you know your username and password.

-If you've already installed the above tools and are confident they are setup correctly, skip ahead to the Get a Sticker step.
+If you've already installed the above tools and are confident they are set up correctly, skip ahead to the Get a Sticker step.

 Next Step:

 Choose your operating system below.

-#### Mac
+## Mac

-#### Step 1: Learn your Mac OS X Version**
+### Step 1: Learn your Mac OS X Version

 * Click on the Apple icon in the top left of your screen.
 * Select "About This Mac"